Hankyu-Kim/TF-TRT/README.md

 #### 1. zram (memory compaction) extension

-to make zram 2gb(default) to 4gb
+This makes zram 2GB(default) to 4GB

-you can easily change through shell script file from the link
+You can easily modify by following shell script file from the link!

 https://github.com/JetsonHacksNano/resizeSwapMemory